2020PB/police-brutality/reports/North Carolina.md

 ## Asheville

-### Police fire tear gas and rubber bullets at protestors | May 31st
+### Police fire tear gas and rubber bullets at protesters | May 31st

 According to eyewitness accounts and news reports, police kettled a protest on a bridge and fired both tear gas and rubber bullets.
-Eyewitnesses note children were among the crowd and protestors attempted to shield them from harm.
+Eyewitnesses note children were among the crowd and protesters attempted to shield them from harm.

 tags: child, tear-gas, rubber-bullet, shoot, protester